rsxy/micropulser/README.md

 This is my first public project for quite some time, please feel free to contribute or drop me a note! :-)

 ## To do
-* more testing, oscilloscope pictures
+* more testing and oscilloscope pictures
-* better documentation
-* code refining